• Skip to primary navigation

 MAKING THE TORTILLAS

-This helps the flour to absorb all the water and it helps the gluten to relax.
+• Why It Matters: Resting helps the flour absorb the water and lets the gluten relax.

 Easy Homemade Flour Tortilla Recipe

-Remove from the heat and cover with a clean cloth as you cook the rest of the tortillas.
-This keeps the tortillas soft.
+• Keep Warm: Remove from heat and cover with a clean cloth to keep them soft while you cook the rest.

 Enjoy ♥